Vistula delta Mennonites

-Vistula delta Mennonites were a historic Mennonite community, established in the mid-16th century in the Vistula river delta in Poland.
-It originated from the Netherlands and present-day northern Germany.
-The Mennonite community played an important role in the drainage and cultivation of the Vistula delta and the trade relations with the Netherlands.
-In the late 18th century a significant number of Mennonites emigrated further and formed the nucleus of the Mennonite settlements in Russia, while many remained in the region after the annexation of the region by Prussia in the Partitions of Poland.
-With the end of World War II and the flight and expulsion of Germans (including Germanized Dutch settlers) the Mennonite settlements in the Vistula delta ceased to exist.
+Vistula delta Mennonites were a historic Mennonite community established in the mid-16th century in the Vistula river delta in Poland.
+It originated in the Netherlands and present-day northern Germany.
+The Mennonite community played an important role in draining and cultivating the Vistula delta and establishing trade relations with the Netherlands.
+In the late 18th century, a significant number of Mennonites emigrated further and formed the nucleus of the Mennonite settlements in Russia, while many remained in the region after the annexation of the region by Prussia in the Partitions of Poland.
+With the end of World War II and the flight and expulsion of Germans (including Germanized Dutch settlers), the Mennonite settlements in the Vistula delta ceased to exist.

-The Plautdietsch language, a mixture of Dutch and the local Low German dialect, originates from the Vistula delta and is still used by Mennonite communities worldwide.
+The Plautdietsch language, a mixture of Dutch and the local Low German dialect, originated in the Vistula delta and is still used by Mennonite communities worldwide.

 Origins

 The Mennonite movement was founded by Menno Simons, a Frisian, Roman Catholic priest who left the Church in 1536 and became a leader within the Anabaptist movement.
 The Low Countries regions of Friesland and Flanders, as well as Eastern Frisia and Holstein, became a center of the Mennonites.
 Religious persecution in the Low Countries under Fernando Álvarez de Toledo, 3rd Duke of Alba, forced many Mennonites to leave in the 16th century.